Protecting your building from heavy rains

 Tangible actions for a safer future

 Montréal has set out 10 key measures to adapt to torrential rains in its action plan for flood resilience during heavy rains.
 One of the components of this plan includes support measures for owners to increase the resilience of their building.
 In particular, the city is committed to offering advisory services to owners on how to best protect their building against floods.
+In addition, Montréal is actively collaborating with a number of organizations and institutions to document and test various protection measures on private property, to ensure that they can effectively reduce the risk of flooding.

 Subsidy program

-Do you have to carry out expensive renovations to adapt your building?
+Do you have to carry out potentially expensive renovations to adapt your building?
 Montréal’s RenoPlex program offers a subsidy for certain types of renovation that help reduce the risk of flooding.
 Check the criteria and eligibility of your renovation project.